AgentBlancSSH/postfix-autosetup/README.md

 Installation

-Step 1: D
+Step 1:

-ownload the Script
+Download the Script
 Download the setup_postfix_complete.py script to your server.

 bash